We love rainbows! All three of my boys were rainbow babies (born after a pregnancy loss) so rainbows hold a special significance in our house.

 When they're finished posting all the buttons you can take the lid off and tip them out to start again!

-Watercolour rainbow
+Watercolour pencil rainbow

 You will need: